amrut-prabhu/information-retrieval/boolean-retrieval/README.md

 ## General Notes

-Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
-A few paragraphs are usually sufficient.

 ### Indexing phase

 There are 2 parts for the indexing phase - creating the postings lists for all words, and using it to create a dictionary these that can be stored in memory.